showyourwork/showyourwork/docs/faqs.rst

 .. code-block:: text

-  If you are sure that certain files are not incomplete, mark them as complete with
+  If you are sure that certain files are not incomplete, mark them as complete with the --cleanup-metadata <filenames> flag.

-    showyourwork build --cleanup-metadata <filenames>

-  To re-generate the files rerun showyourwork build with the --rerun-incomplete flag.
+  To re-generate the files rerun your command with the --rerun-incomplete flag.

 Sometimes, however, the ``--cleanup-metadata`` argument does not successfully clean up the incomplete files.
 This may be due to either an issue with Snakemake